top of page

 Tamara has found her true calling as a certified End of Life Doula and death educator.
-She is empowering people and cultivating agency with a thoughtful path to aging, illness and dying.
+She is empowering people and cultivating agency with a thoughtful path to aging, illness and dying before decisions must be made.

-Tamara offers end of life education, individualized care planning and advocacy.
+Tamara offers end of life education, Living Funeral Ceremonies, assists in individualized care planning and advocacy.
 She encourages everyone, regardless of age, to engage in conversations of death and dying before they are sitting face to face with their mortality.

 Tamara's commitment to principled heart-centered service and high-touch education has pervaded every facet of her career.
 A career which includes several years as a neuroscience researcher and over two decades as an internationally recognized chiropractor, educator and mentor.

-She is a co-founder of The PRANA Foundation she offers education, mentorship and the PRANA Retreats in Costa Rica to others in health care.
-Most recently she has co-founded an online platform CŌPE to support those with chronic illness or a life-changing diagnosis by providing tools and strategies to cultivate resilience.
+She is a co-founder of The PRANA Foundation where she offers education, mentorship and facilitates the PRANA Retreats in Costa Rica to others in health care.
+Most recently she has co-founded an online platform cōpe to support those with chronic illness or a life-changing diagnosis by providing tools and strategies to cultivate resilience.

 FUN FACTS ABOUT TAMARA